pvcraven/2017_web_security/source/ddos/ddos.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Another reason a DDoS attack is very threatening is due to the fact that
 setting up a botnet is fairly easy.
 Simon Mullis from FireEye simulated this
-process with a clean Window virtual machine and a LAMP server on Amazon
+process with a clean Windows virtual machine and a LAMP server on Amazon
 Web Service's EC2 platform.

 These are the steps Mullis took: